LeonParl/MARVAir_tf_implementation/README.md

 The following dependency is required to have this project working normally:

 - conda (anaconda, miniconda, or other variants)
-- CUDA (if GPU based acceleration is preferred)
+- CUDA (if GPU based acceleration is preferred. despite the theoretical possibility, this code is not tested with ROCm)

 The python environment required for this project can be easily installed through:
 ```bash